yeokm1/start-sslstrip-on-boot/README.md

 systemctl enable start-ssl-strip.service
 ```

-3) Optionally configure static IP on the Raspberry Pi
+3) Optionally configure static IP on the Raspberry Pi.
+Reboot the RPi once set up.

 4) Configure the gateway setting on your client permission to point to the IP address of the Raspberry Pi.